 Trail : home / Curriculum

-Our curriculum page is currently under development and will be updated shortly.
+Our curriculum page is currently under development and is being continually updated.

 Curriculum Intent Statement|

 “Belonging, Serving, Succeeding”

 In the Early Years at Bank St Stephen’s Church of England Primary School we want children to be happy, confident, well rounded individuals with a love for learning.
 We believe in providing all children with a safe and stimulating environment that builds on each individual’s wants, needs and interests.
 Learning through play should be fun, engaging and promote children’s natural curiosity whilst providing suitable challenge.
 We value the importance of our outdoor environment and believe that it offers children the opportunity to develop their thinking and problem solving skills.